 Our relationship with Scott began in 2007 after Scott expressed interest in purchasing fruit from the Pierrepoint vineyards.
 The white varieties were producing sufficient fruit to consider adding them to the Pierrepoint portfolio, however our winery was not equipped to venture in to the production of white wine.
 We therefore enthusiastically contracted Scott who has made the Pierrepoint suite of award winning wines since 2008

 The original property named “Pierrepoint” consisted of 14,000 acres carrying 400 cattle and 6,000 sheep.
 The license – No 123 – was taken out by Jas Brown in 1845 and was cancelled in 1860 after changing ownership 3 times.
-The bluestone homestead was neglected over the years and was demolished in 1948. * The second “Pierrepoint” was built by the Schultz family approx 1907 consisting of 5 brick rooms with 4 more being added in the 1920s.
+The bluestone homestead was neglected over the years and was demolished in 1948. * The second “Pierrepoint” was built by the Schultz family in 1907 and consisted of 5 brick rooms with 4 more being added in the 1920s.
 It was referred to as “Pierrepoint” from the 1930s when the son, Oscar, took possession of the property which remained in the Schultz family until 1983.

 The (albeit small) mountain “Mount Pierrepoint” between Hamilton and Tarrington, on the Hamilton Highway, was named by the Surveyor-General, Major Thomas Mitchell in 1836.
 Major Mitchell arrived in Australia in 1827 to become the Surveyor-General of the colony of New South Wales, a position he held for 27 years.
 He was responsible for the placement of roads, bridges and towns, and as a result of leading four expeditions of exploration, he carried out most of the surveys of Eastern Australia, which lead to new grazing lands being established in southern Victoria.